 You’ll get your pass certificate straight away, and you’ll have the option to hand in your provisional and order a full licence on the spot.
 You can also apply for your full licence later on — but you’ll have to do it within two years.

-You can drive, get insurance, and even buy a car before your full licence arrives.
+You can drive, get full car insurance, and even buy a car before your full licence arrives.
 But make sure you take a photo of your provisional on your phone, just in case you need a photo of your ID for any reason (such as signing up to Cuvva!).

 It’s probably worth getting in a few more lessons with your driving instructor before you try again.